ilyasergey/YSC2229/_sources/week-07-bloom.rst.txt

 Testing for true negatives::

- let%test "bloom filter false positives" =
+ let%test "bloom filter true negatives" =
    let open IntStringFilter in
    let fsize = 2000 in
    let len = 1000 in